Guide to writing for International Socialism

 - Do not squeeze too many subordinate clauses into the same sentence.
 So avoid sentences like:

-Serge’s novels are particularly interesting because they display a capacity to express the feelings of people caught up in the Stalinist machine, which was dedicated to accumulation at all cost, a product of intensified competition at an international level, as Bukharin explain in the Economics of the Transition Period, before he embraced Socialism in One Country, an abandonment of the goal of international revolution which Lenin and Trotsky saw as necessary to overcome the backwardness of Russia and the weakness of its proletariat.
+Serge’s novels are particularly interesting because they display a capacity to express the feelings of people caught up in the Stalinist machine, which was dedicated to accumulation at all cost, a product of intensified competition at an international level, as Bukharin explains in the Economics of the Transition Period, before he embraced Socialism in One Country, an abandonment of the goal of international revolution which Lenin and Trotsky saw as necessary to overcome the backwardness of Russia and the weakness of its proletariat.

 - Avoid sentences that are a single paragraph long in length.
 Most sentences that appear in the journal could be shorter.
 This does not mean falling into a staccato effect unsuitable for articles of journal length, but it does mean recognising that any sentence over about 35 words is too long.